Magnetic quadrupole dichroism in isotropic medium: Simple model of the nonlinear dichroism

 \subsection{Results of calculations}

-Figure \ref{fig_2} shows, as an example, the azimuthal dependences (dependences on the PP azimuth $\varphi$) of transmission $T(\varphi$) [Fig.\ \ref{fig_2}(a)], the PP rotation, $R(\varphi)$, with $R=\theta-\varphi$ [Fig.\ \ref{fig_2}(b)], and the derivative $d{R}/d\varphi$ [Fig.\ \ref{fig_2}(c)] calculated for certain realistic values of the nonlinearity parameters equal for two eigenaxes ($\Gamma_x^2$ = $\Gamma_y^2$ {and $\varkappa_x=\varkappa_y$}).
-As has already been mentioned, all these effects are possible only due to nonlinearity of the medium.
-In linear optics, equivalence of the two eigenmodes automatically means isotropy of the medium.
+Figure \ref{fig_2} shows, as an example, the azimuthal dependences of transmission $T(\varphi$) [Fig.\ \ref{fig_2}(a)], the PP rotation, $R(\varphi)$, with $R=\theta-\varphi$ [Fig.\ \ref{fig_2}(b)], and the derivative $d{R}/d\varphi$ [Fig.\ \ref{fig_2}(c)] calculated for certain realistic values of the nonlinearity parameters equal for two eigenaxes ($I^\text{sat}_x$ = $I^\text{sat}_y$ and $D_x = D_y$).
+As has already been mentioned, all these effects are possible only due to the nonlinearity of the medium.
+In linear optics, the equivalence of the two eigenmodes automatically means isotropy of the medium.

 These dependences demonstrate the most substantial features of the anisotropic saturable absorber under consideration.
-As one can see from Fig.\ \ref{fig_2}(a), the absorption reveals a fairly strong dichroism with the $90^\circ$\ periodicity with respect to the angle $\varphi$.
-This type of dichroism which is known to be forbidden for linear optics of anisotropic media, is referred here to as {\it quadrupole dichroism} (to distinguish it from the conventional {\it dipole dichroism}).
+As one can see from Fig.\ \ref{fig_2}(a), the absorption reveals a fairly strong dichroism with the $90^\circ$ periodicity with respect to angle $\varphi$.
+This type of dichroism, which is known to be forbidden for linear optics of anisotropic media, is referred to here as the {\it quadrupole dichroism} (to distinguish it from the conventional {\it dipole dichroism}).

-Figure\ \ref{fig_3} illustrates schematically, in polar coordinates, distinction between azimuthal dependences of transmission for the case of pure dipole and pure quadrupole dichroism.
-In the general case of anisotropic saturable absorber, this azimuthal dependence is described by superposition of the two contributions with the second- and fourth-order symmetry axes.
+Figure\ \ref{fig_3} illustrates schematically, in polar coordinates, the distinction between the azimuthal dependences of transmission for the case of pure dipole and pure quadrupole dichroism.
+In the general case of the anisotropic saturable absorber, this azimuthal dependence is described by a superposition of the two contributions with the second- and fourth-order symmetry axes.